philfrei/SiVi/README.md

 #### Gradient Modulation

 The output of the mix can go directly to the *Color Mapping* function, or it can optionally be combined with data from another shape or function.
-There are only a few target gradient shapes built into SIVI: currently a plane, a radial gradient, and a sine function.
+There are only a few target gradient shapes built into SiVi: currently a plane, a radial gradient, and a sine function.
 These are shown in the box labeled **Modulate a Gradient Function** which is directly below the **MIX** section.
 The check boxes are used to include a gradient.
 Settings for the target gradients can be edited by clicking the corresponding label.

-Expanding the number of gradient shapes and their configurability could greatly enhance the artistic potential of SIVI.
+Expanding the number of gradient shapes and their configurability would greatly enhance the artistic potential of SiVi.

 #### Color Mapping